tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/一般性问题_intl_en.md

 >?To delete your COS data and incomplete multipart uploads, see [Deleting Objects](https://intl.cloud.tencent.com/document/product/436/13323), and [Deleting Incomplete Multipart Uploads](https://intl.cloud.tencent.com/document/product/436/31632).

-Before the you complete the deletion process, please note the following:
+Before the complete deletion, consider the following:

 - Data, once deleted from COS, cannot be recovered, so please make backups accordingly.
-- Check your billing cycle to avoid overdue payment in your account.
+- Check your billing cycle to avoid overdue payments.
 For more information, see [Billing Cycle](https://intl.cloud.tencent.com/document/product/436/16871).
 - If your account has overdue payment (i.e., your account balance is below 0), COS services will be suspended after 24 hours, regardless of whether your storage pack is within the effective period.
 - If your account has overdue payment and COS services are suspended, the free tier for which your account is eligible won’t be available.